openvenues/lieu/README.md

 ## Running on Spark/ElasticMapReduce

-It's also possible to dedupe larger/global data sets using Spark and AWS ElasticMapReduce (EMR).
-Using Spark/EMR should look and feel pretty similar to the command-line script.
-However, behind the scenes it spins up a cluster of machines, runs a job in parallel, writes the results to S3, shuts down the cluster, and optionally cats all the results to stdout.
-There's no need to worry about provisioning the machines or maintaining a standing cluster, and only a small amount of configuration is required.
+It's also possible to dedupe larger/global data sets using Apache Spark and AWS ElasticMapReduce (EMR).
+Using Spark/EMR should look and feel pretty similar to the command-line script (thanks in large part to the [mrjob](https://github.com/Yelp/MRJob) project from David Marin from Yelp).
+However, instead of running on your local machine, it spins up a cluster, runs the Spark job, writes the results to S3, shuts down the cluster, and optionally downloads/prints all the results to stdout.
+There's no need to worry about provisioning the machines or maintaining a standing cluster, and it require minimal configuration.

-You'll need to create an [Amazon Web Services](https://aws.amazon.com) account and an IAM role that has [the permissions required for ElasticMapReduce](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles.html).
-Once that's set up, there are a few short configuration steps:
+If you don't have one, you'll need to create an [Amazon Web Services](https://aws.amazon.com) account and an IAM role that has [the permissions required for ElasticMapReduce](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles.html).
+Once that's set up, we need to configure the job to use your account:

 ```shell
 cd scripts/jobs